SimonGenin/hadron-docs/src/json-provider.md

   .catch((error) => {});
 ```

-### Configuration Provider
+### Configuration provider

 ```javascript
 configJsonProvider(paths, configFile, projectType, extensions);
 ```

 * `paths` - array of strings which contains paths to files
-* `configFile` - name of main configuration file
+* `configFile` - name of the main configuration file
 * `projectType` - project type
-* `extensions` - array of strings which contains extensions of files from which you want to build an JSON object
+* `extensions` - array of strings which contains extensions of files out of which you want to build a JSON object

-For example, having directory with the following structure:
+For example, consider a directory with the following structure:

 ![Directory structure](img/routingType.png)

-If you want to build configuration object which depends on project type, for example `development` you can use following code
+If you want to build a configuration object which depends on the project type, for example `development`, you can use the following code:

 ```javascript
 configJsonProvider(['./app/config/*'], 'config', 'development', ['xml', 'js'])